Y8Games/y8-construct-sdk/readme.md

 - Show leaderboard - Show high score menu
 - User name - Return the current user's name, or a guest name if not logged in
 - Session Key - SessionKey", "Return session key
+- Menu is visible - Know when a id.net menu is shown to the player

 ### Need More Help